Bran, Brașov

 Bran (Törzburg; Törcsvár) is a commune in Brașov County, Transylvania, Romania.
 It is about 25 km southwest of the city of Brașov and consists of five villages: Bran, Poarta (Porta), Predeluț (Kispredeál), Șimon (Simon), and Sohodol (Szohodol).

-The medieval Bran Castle is a popular tourist destination, partly because it is associated with the home of Dracula in Bram Stoker's novel of the same name; the castle has been listed as one of the Seven Wonders of Romania.
+The medieval Bran Castle is a popular tourist destination, partly because it has been promoted by the Romanian tourism industry as having been the home of Dracula in Bram Stoker's novel of the same name.
+The castle has been listed as one of the Seven Wonders of Romania.